Disclaimer:

 The Risks of Using Equity

-- Higher debt levels: More debt means more interest and higher required cash flow
+- Higher debt levels mean higher required cash flow.

-- Interest rate risk: Rate increases affect your entire portfolio
+- Interest rate increases affect the whole portfolio.

-- Reduced flexibility: High debt limits your options if circumstances change
+- High debt reduces flexibility if circumstances change.

 Getting Started

-- Calculate your usable equity at current LVR limits
+- Calculate usable equity at current LVR limits.

-- Talk to a mortgage broker about structuring your equity access
+- Talk to a mortgage adviser about structure.

 The Bottom Line